kinnala/scikit-fem/docs/listofexamples.rst

    The displaced mesh of Example 11.
 The figure was created using `ParaView
    <https://www.paraview.org/>`__.

-See the `source code of Example 11 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex11.py>`_ for more information.
+See the source code of :exlink:`11` for more information.

 Example 21: Structural vibration
 --------------------------------